farmera/sare_grant/references.md

 * N. A. Streck, J. G. Hanauer, L. F. Gabriel, T. C. Buske, and J. A. Langner, “Leaf development and growth of selected sugarcane clones in a subtropical environment,” Pesquisa Agropecuária Brasileira, vol. 45, no. 10, pp. 1049–1057, 2010.

+* Jensen T. 2013.
+Precision and Smart Technologies in Agriculture: Study Book.
+University of Southern Queensland, Faculty of Engineering and Surveying.
+166 pp.
 ![](img/farmera.png)